 CoolSculpting uses a procedure known as cryolipolysis.
 It works by placing a roll of fat into two panels that cool the fat to a freezing temperature.

-A 2009 study looked at the clinical efficacy of cryolipolysis.
+A looked at the clinical efficacy of cryolipolysis.
 The researchers found that cryolipolysis reduced the treated fat layer by as much as 25 percent.
 The results were still present six months after the treatment.
 Frozen, dead fat cells are excreted out of the body through the liver within several weeks of treatment, revealing full results of fat loss within three months.

 Some people who do CoolSculpting opt to treat several parts of the body, usually: